qiboteam/qibochem/doc/source/tutorials/adaptive.rst

 We managed to find the exact result by applying only the doubles excitation!

 Next, let's look at the potential savings for the simplified LiH/STO-3G system.
-To reduce the circuit depth further, we will use the more modern ansatz, the Givens excitation circuit from Arrazola et al., [#f1]_ instead of the UCC ansatz.
+To reduce the circuit depth further, we will use a more modern forumulation of the UCC ansatz by Yordanov et al. [#f1]_

 As was done in the above example, we will start with a HF circuit, then find the gradients for each circuit ansatz corresponding to a fermionic excitation.
 After that, the excitation with the largest absolute value of the gradient will be added to the initial circuit, followed by a VQE simulation.